Finca Besaya Rioja Reserva

 Rioja has long been a favourite with the British public, who love the gentle, soft, cedar notes that extended old barrel aging contributes to Tempranillo in this traditional part of Northern Spain.

 A lot of people almost treat Rioja as a brand but the styles and levels are very different.
 Tinto (or Joven) on the bottle indicates a simple red wine without any oak barrel aging, these wines tend not to have the classic Rioja character that most people are actually looking for.
-Crianza, Reserva or Gran Reserva are the most important words on the bottle indicating the amount of barrel and bottle aging which gives the wine it's distinctive character.
+Crianza is almost the most important word on the label, indicating the wines must have been in large old barrels for at least a year and it is this treatment that gives those classic flavours you expect and want to find in a Rioja.

 Reserva and Gran Reserva styles are imore evolved, complex and expensive wines.